holochain/holochain/docs/specs/src/_hwp_D_rate_limiting_spec.md

 There are many buckets available to a happ, each with its own bucket index/position/id.

-These are configured with a callback analagous to the entry defs callback.
+These are configured with a callback analogous to the entry defs callback.

 ```rust=
 struct RateLimit {